dakhama-mehdi/Hyper-VEM/Setup-Readme.md

  Pre-requist :

-* Current user must be member of Administrators Hyper-V groups (not required right Adminitrators)
+* Current user must be member of Administrators Hyper-V groups (not required right Adminitrators or Administrators groups)

 Install from store Windwos 10/11 :